Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 Each layer has a unique ID.
 Each unqiue set of styles, fields, and queries defines new layer -- you cannot edit existing layers, just create new ones.

+#### Endpoint

+All tileserver requests will be to the `https://tiles.makeloveland.com` domain, with the paths described below per request.

 #### How to create a custom layer

 The basic order of operations to create a custom layer is: